This post contains affiliate links to recommended products used in this recipe.

 - Repeat steps 8-11 with the second disc of dough.

-- Brush the tops of pastry with non-dairy milk and sprinkle with granulated sugar.
+- Brush the tops of the pastry with non-dairy milk and sprinkle with granulated sugar.

 - While the first 2 sheets of cookies are baking, prepare the next 2 sheets by repeating steps 8-14.